 In the same way as we customise our tow vehicles to suit individual requirements, customising a camper trailer is undertaken by many to minimise the compromises found in these miniature mobile homes.
 As an electrical engineer and born tinkerer I can’t help but to tweak and modify and the TVAN has not escaped, in fact I find that modifying the trailer brings an additional level of enjoyment from ownership given we can’t be out in it as often as desired.

-I’ll keep updating this post as a live blog in the same way as I did for the Patriot Campers X3 to capture the various modifications made over time, including review and feedback on what has worked and what didn’t.
+I’ll keep updating this post as a live blog in the same way as I did for the Patriot Campers X3 tweaks blog to capture the various modifications made over time, including review and feedback on what has worked and what didn’t.